-Boost your conversion rate with product visuals: 4 mistakes to avoid
+Boost your conversion rate: 4 mistakes to avoid

 Products visuals : the first factor prompting a purchase